kavingray/wp-ui/readme.txt

 == Changelog ==

+= 0.7.3 =
+* Tons of compatibility fixes.
+* jQuery version requirement relaxed to 1.4.4.
+* Another Tabs design option - no-background tabs.
+Use background="false" to try it with any style.
+* Style Fixes - Jumpy text, uniform feel.
+Use the custom css panel to input your font size.
+* New shortcode [wpui_loop] gets you custom loop can be used anywhere, not limited to WP UI.
+* Pagination for posts inside tabs.
+Basic pagination for now to be used with the [wpui_loop] shortcode.
+* Twitter and e-commerce widgets blank page fix.
+* Please Save The Options.

 = 0.7.2 =
 * Detailed Preview of jQuery UI themes and CSS3 styles.
 * Dialog positions, style conflicts fixed.